2014 Medicine Prize will be announced in:

 "The said interest shall be divided into five equal parts, which shall be apportioned as follows: /- - -/ one part to the person who shall have made the most important discovery within the domain of physiology or medicine ..."

 Alfred Nobel had an active interest in medical research.
-Through Karolinska Institutet he came into contact with Swedish physiologist Jöns Johansson around 1890.
-Johansson worked in Nobel’s laboratory in Sevran, France for a time that year.
+Through Karolinska Institutet, he came into contact with Swedish physiologist Jöns Johansson around 1890.
+Johansson worked in Nobel’s laboratory in Sevran, France during a brief period the same year.
 Physiology or medicine was the third prize area Nobel mentioned in his will.